javascript-tutorial/en.javascript.info/2-ui/2-events/02-bubbling-and-capturing/article.md

 Note the differences from `this` (=`event.currentTarget`):

-- `event.target` -- is the "source" element that initiated the event, it doesn't change through the bubbling process.
+- `event.target` -- is the "target" element that initiated the event, it doesn't change through the bubbling process.
 - `this` -- is the "current" element, the one that has a currently running handler on it.

 For instance, if we have a single handler `form.onclick`, then it can "catch" all clicks inside the form.
 No matter where the click happened, it bubbles up to `<form>` and runs the handler.

-In that handler:
+In `form.onclick` handler:

 - `this` (`=event.currentTarget`) is the `<form>` element, because the handler runs on it.
 - `event.target` is the concrete element inside the form that actually was clicked.